-Pool Deck Repair Versus Replacement: The Better Option for Your Budget
+Pool Deck Repair Versus Resurfacing: The Better Option for Your Budget

 The pool areas in our Arizona homes provide an ideal location for relaxing, recreation, family fun, and entertaining.
 We’re fortunate that our climate allows us to enjoy them longer for the year than most places.

 The deck surrounding the pool deck creates the look and style of the area so keeping up its appearance assures continued enjoyment of the pool.
 If your pool deck needs attention, there are two ways to make it more structurally sound and visually appealing.
 The first is to completely replace it; the second is to repair it.
 There are a number of factors to be considered when deciding the best approach to meet your needs.

 Probably not.
 There is rarely a reason to replace an entire pool deck.
 The process is very expensive and often unnecessary because the majority of wear and tear issues can be repaired.
 We seldom see the extent of damage necessary to make a concrete pool deck completely irreparable.
 Since replacing the deck will cost nearly twice as much as repairing it, we advise you to consider the repair approach first.

 Concrete Pool Deck Paint: Concrete pool deck paint can be used to change the color of your deck.
 While this is a quick and relatively inexpensive surface application, it will soon start to look weathered and sunlight will cause the color to fade.
 In order to maintain a decent appearance, the deck will require annual maintenance and paint reapplication.

 Overlay: After proper preparation and repairs to the existing pool deck and any desired deck additions are made, a polymer fortified cement overlay can be applied which will provide years of service.
 This overlay can be textured or embossed to look like Kool Deck or lace or to resemble slate, flagstone, granite ashlar stones or travertine